microsoft/typespec/docs/extending-cadl/emitters-basics.md

 }
 ```

-You can now compile a Cadl program passing your library name to --emit, or add it to your `cadl-project.yaml`.
+You can now compile a TypeSpec program passing your library name to --emit, or add it to your `tspconfig.yaml`.

 ### Custom configuration options